pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 The maximum security model relies on developers signing their projects and uploading signed metadata to PyPI.
-If the PyPI infrastructure were to be compromised, attackers would be unable to serve malicious versions of claimed projects without access to the project's developer key.
-Figure 3 depicts the changes made to figure 2, namely that developer roles are now supported and that three new delegated roles exist: *claimed*, *recently-claimed*, and *unclaimed*.
-The *pypi-signed* role has been renamed *unclaimed* and can contain any projects that have not been added to *claimed*.
+If the PyPI infrastructure were to be compromised, attackers would be unable to serve malicious versions of developer-signed projects without access to the project's developer key.
+Figure 3 depicts the changes made to figure 2, namely that developer roles are now supported and that two new delegated roles exist: *developer-signed* and *recently-developer-signed*.
+The *pypi-signed* role has not changed and can contain any projects that have not been added to *developer-signed*.
 The strength of this model (over the minimum security model) is in the off-pypi keys provided by developers.
 Although the minimum security model supports continuous delivery, all of the projects are signed by an on-pypi key.
 An attacker can corrupt packages in the minimum security model, but not in the maximum model without also compromising a developer's key.

 .. image:: pep-0458-4.png